 • 5 carrots, roll cut*

 • 1 small whole onion, peeled

-• 6 cloves, pressed into onion
+• 6 cloves, pressed into the small whole onion, above

 • 1/2 tsp caraway seeds